learn-co-curriculum/orm-mapping-to-tabel/README.md

 Here, we use keyword arguments to pass a name and album into our `#create` method.
 We use that name and album to instantiate a new song.
 Then, we use the `#save` method to persist that song to the database.

 Notice that at the end of the method, we are returning the `song` instance that we instantiated.
-The return value of `#create` should alwasy be the object that we created.
+The return value of `#create` should always be the object that we created.
 Why?
 Imagine you are working with your program and you create a new song:

 ```ruby
 Song.create(name: "Hello", album: "25")